lesterphillip/SVCC23_FastSVC/egs/svcc23/baseline02/README.md

 ### 2. Specify the following parameters for dataset preprocessing.

 2a.
-Replace the file locations in the wav.scp files found in the `data/` directory, and the PPG model file path in `conf/fastsvc.yaml`.
-There are two configurations based on the sampling rate.
+Create the wav.scp files in the `data/` directory.

 We use a kaldi-style data directory.
 To make things easier, you can just simply replace the `/path/to/dir` with the directory where you placed the dataset and the repository.

-You also need to change the file path of the PPG model (`ppg_model_path`) and configuration file (`ppg_conf_path`) found in the configuration files by also simply replacing the `/path/to/dir`.
-The PPG model is included in this repository.

 ---

 2b.
 Set the F0 search range in `conf/f0.yaml`

 You can simply use default values in the F0 search range.
 However, if you want to make the F0 extraction more precise, you need to change the values in the `f0.yaml` file.
 You can refer to this [document](https://github.com/k2kobayashi/sprocket/blob/master/docs/vc_example.md#3-modify-f0-search-range) for a guide on how to determine the F0 search range.
+We provide our used calculations in `conf/f0.yaml`

 ---